What is Incentive Travel?

 - An encounter with the supernatural at an after-dark ghost and vampire tour.

-Wherever you go, your trip planner you’ve outsourced can choose the right activities and a destination that is perfect for your team.
+Wherever you go, the trip planner you’ve outsourced can choose the right activities and a destination that is perfect for your team.

 Incentive travel programs, like the travel industry in general, have tried-and-true hit destinations as well as trendy picks that get a lot of buzz.